 I like to cover the pollinated flower with a small plastic bag at this point.
 Just secure it at the base with a twist tie.
 This stop any insects getting onto the stigmas.
 Usually I leave the bag on for a week or so, then remove it.
 You should also put a nametag on the stem, so you know what pollen was used.

-That's just a fancy name for chilling them!
-You are basically mimicing the winter conditions, which will improve the germination.
+That’s just a fancy name for chilling them Rose seeds need that cold period, in order to trigger the germination process.
+Stratifying is basically mimicking the winter conditions.
 Strip the seeds from the hips, and place in a jar of moist sand.
-This is placed in the refridgerator until early spring.
+This is placed in the fridge until early spring.
 I put in a layer of sand, then a layer of seeds, another layer of sand, and so on until the jar is full.

 Once the outside temperature has warmed up a little, then I plant the seeds out in the same way as any other seeds.
 I prefer to use individual peat pots, and keep them in a cold frame until they have germinated.
 They wont be planted out in the garden until they have several sets of true leaves.